WebAhead/master-reference/coursebook/week-4/learning-outcomes.md

 - Understand basic ES6 syntax and general file system manipulation
 - Understand what a node module is and the different types of modules
 - Understand and use basic core modules (e.g. `http`, `fs`, `querystring`, `url`) and some of their properties and methods
-- Understanding the structure of an URL and its supporting modules
+- Understand the structure of a URL
 - Understand the `request` and `response` objects and some of their properties and methods
 - Understand how to set up a server with different endpoints and http methods (e.g. `GET`, `POST`)